Bedford–Stuyvesant, Brooklyn: Post offices and ZIP Codes

 Bedford–Stuyvesant is covered by four primary ZIP Codes (11206, 11216, 11221, 11233) and parts of three other ZIP Codes (11205, 11213, and 11233).
 The northern part of the neighborhood is covered by 11206; the central part, by 11221; the southwestern part, by 11216; and the southeastern part, by 11233.
 In addition, the ZIP Code 11205 covers several blocks in the northwestern corner of Bed-Stuy, and 11213 includes several blocks in the extreme southern portion of the neighborhood.

 The United States Postal Service operates four post offices nearby: the Restoration Plaza Station at 1360 Fulton Street, the Shirley A Chisholm Station at 1915 Fulton Street, the Bushwick Station at 1369 Broadway, and the Halsey Station at 805 MacDonough Street.

 Education

-Bedford–Stuyvesant generally has a lower ratio of college-educated residents than the rest of the city as of 2018.
-While 35% of residents age 25 and older have a college education or higher, 21% have less than a high school education and 43% are high school graduates or have some college education.
-By contrast, 40% of Brooklynites and 38% of city residents have a college education or higher.
+In 2018, Bedford–Stuyvesant generally had lower ratio of college-educated residents than the rest of the city.
+While 35% of residents age 25 and older had a college education or higher, 21% had less than a high-school education and 43% were high-school graduates or had some college education.
+In 2018, 40% of Brooklynites and 38% of city residents had a college education or higher.

 The percentage of Bedford–Stuyvesant students excelling in reading and math has been increasing, with reading achievement rising from 32 percent in 2000 to 37 percent in 2011, and math achievement rising from 23 percent to 47 percent within the same time period.

-Bedford–Stuyvesant's rate of elementary school student absenteeism is higher than the rest of New York City.
-In Bedford–Stuyvesant, 30% of elementary school students missed twenty or more days per school year, compared to the citywide average of 20% of students.
-Additionally, 70% of high school students in Bedford–Stuyvesant graduate on time, lower than the citywide average of 75% of students.
+In 2016, Bedford–Stuyvesant's rate of elementary-school student absenteeism was higher than the rest of New York City.
+In 2018, 30% of elementary-school students missed twenty or more days per school year, compared to the citywide average of 20% of students.
+In 2018, 70% of high-school students in Bedford–Stuyvesant graduated on time, lower than the citywide average of 75% of students.